 Pat Syta started sewing when she was about twelve years old.
 In 1991 she began quilting when a friend she worked with talked her into taking her first quilting class.
 Pat was to make an eight-block sampler, but eight blocks weren’t enough of a challenge, so Pat made an eighteen block queen sized quilt, which she still sleeps under.

 The quilt bug hit hard.
 Two years after her first class, Pat began teaching at a local shop in Anchorage, Alaska.
 Teaching beginners is her specialty, but she loves traveling, teaching to all levels of students and taking challenging classes herself.

-Pat has authored two books: Bear’s Paw Plus, published by Martingale, and Red at Night by Piece by Piece Memories
+Pat has authored two books: Bear’s Paw Plus, published by Martingale, and Red at Night under her Piece by Piece Memories company.

 Mimi Hollenbaugh started quilting in 1983 and since then has almost never been without a project (or two or three) on the go.
 Her first love is applique, but finds that she is drawn to many forms of quilting and needle work.